camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 Camunda forked from Activiti 5.11.

 ## Migration for Activiti <= 5.11
 It is peace of cake to migrate from Activiti 5.11 to Camunda 7.0.
 If you have Activiti < 5.11, upgrade to 5.11 first (by upgrade scripts provided by Activiti) and then just move to Camunda.
-You do not need further database migration.
+You have to run a 6.2 (the Camunda version based on Activiti) to 7.0 (the first forked Camunda version) database upgrade script provided.

+See [postgres_engine_6.2_to_7.0.sql](https://github.com/camunda/camunda-bpm-platform/blob/master/distro/sql-script/upgrade/postgres_engine_6.2_to_7.0.sql) for Postgres, scripts for other database are provided in the same folder.

 ## Migration for Activiti > 5.11

 For migrating newer versions we always check database differences manually for the specific Activiti version at hand.

-If you want to migrate from Activiti 5.21 - the current version when the Activiti core team left Alfresco - we investigated this for you.
-If you have some version > 5.11 && < 5.21 best migrate to 5.21 and use the script we provide here.
+For Activiti 5.21 - the current version when the Activiti core team left - we did this procedure for you, based on Postgres.
+I will provide a step-by-step explanation and possible limitations in a second.
+For other databases the procedure is the same, just use the corresponding files.

-TODO
+ If you have some Activiti version > 5.11 && < 5.21 then migrate to 5.21 and use the description provided here.

+Basically you have to apply all provided [Camunda upgrade scripts](https://github.com/camunda/camunda-bpm-platform/blob/master/distro/sql-script/upgrade/) from version 6.2 (the last camunda version before the fork) to 7.5.
+But you have to take care of some conflicts with changes in Activiti (you can see the changes in the beginning of [this commit](https://github.com/camunda/camunda-consulting/commit/f31ecc94bc825c5702376887b10da4d6b0cf6381) if you are interessted in the details).

+To make it easy for you we prepared special upgrade files you can apply without  modifications.
+Make sure you run them in this order (e.g. by command line using ```psql -U postgres -d activiti < postgres-1-upgrade.sql`):

+* [postgres-1-upgrade.sql](https://github.com/camunda/camunda-consulting/blob/master/snippets/activiti-migration/scripts/postgres-1-upgrade.sql): Upgrade the database to a 7.5.
+No need to review this file.
+* [postgres-2-migrate.sql](https://github.com/camunda/camunda-consulting/blob/master/snippets/activiti-migration/scripts/postgres-2-migrate.sql): Migrates some tables/columns to be compliant with Camunda database.
+You might want to have a look to make sure you are fine with the changes.
+* [postgres-3-drop.sql](https://github.com/camunda/camunda-consulting/blob/master/snippets/activiti-migration/scripts/postgres-3-drop.sql): Drops unused tables and columns from the database.
+You should double-check that you do not loose data you rely on.

+Nothe that there are corresponding files for your database [in this github folder](https://github.com/camunda/camunda-consulting/blob/master/snippets/activiti-migration/scripts/).

+After this procedure your database is a Camunda BPM 7.5 database.
+Congrats!
+You can now run Camunda and your runtime data is still there.

+*Warning:* This migration script is provided without any warranty.
+We haven't tested it for all circumstances and you might loose data, especially if you used features not supported by Camunda.
+Make a backup before applying the migration and verify everything is working afterwards!
+And let us know if you experience errors.

+In case of any trouble contact us!
+Our consulting team can help you!

 # Optional cleanup